SamOBrienOlinger/PP4/README.md

 ### **[Homepage](#homepage)**

   - The landing page immedaitely engages the user with a large [hero image](#hero-image) that zooms forward.
 The image is of a friendly happy Cockapoo running towards you with excitement.
-The zoom forward therefore aims to remind the user of this realifesituation in order to illicit a positive emoitional respons from the user from the very start of their experience on the website.
+The zoom forward therefore aims to remind the user of this real life situation, in order to illicit a positive emoitional respons from the user from the very start of their experience on the website.

     #### **Navigation Bar**

       - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page and all other pages.
 The navigation bar is identical in each page to allow for easy navigation.
       - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Each page has a feature that tells teh user which page they are via the specific page the user is on having the correpsonding navigation bar option bakcground highlighted:
+Each page has a feature that tells the user which page they are via the specific page the user is on having the correpsonding navigation bar option bakcground highlighted:

       !["nav bar"](assets/README.md-images/nav-bar-highlighted.jpg)